(aliskiren) Tablets, for Oral Use

 Aliskiren In Combination With Other Antihypertensives

-Table 2: Placebo-Subtracted Reductions in Seated Trough Cuff Blood Pressure in Combination with Hydrochlorothiazide
+Reductions in Seated Trough Cuff Blood Pressure (mmHg systolic/diastolic) in

-Table 3: Placebo-Subtracted Reductions in Seated Trough Cuff Blood Pressure in Combination with Valsartan
+Reductions in Seated Trough Cuff Blood Pressure (mmHg systolic/diastolic) in

 |Aliskiren, mg||Placebo mean change||Valsartan, mg|

-Table 4: Placebo-Subtracted Reductions in Seated Trough Cuff Blood Pressure in Combination with Amlodipine
+Reductions in Seated Trough Cuff Blood Pressure (mmHg systolic/diastolic) in

 |Aliskiren, mg||Placebo mean change||Amlodipine, mg|